 Make Star Wars Snowflakes (Free Templates Included) Chewbacca snowflake. ❆ Snowflakes Paper Patterns & Tutorials ❅ How to Make a 3D Paper Snowflake: 11 Steps.
 Tested by: wikiHow Video Team wikiHow is a “wiki,” similar to Wikipedia, which means that many of our articles are co-written by multiple authors.

 Cut it out, then glue to a 6-inch square of cardboard.
 Cover cardboard with clear packing tape; set aside.
 Pour fabric stiffener (available at crafts stores) into a bowl.
 Soak snowflake in stiffener, 1 minute.
 Remove with tweezers; pat dry with paper towels.
 Paper Snowflakes - Math2033.
 From Math2033 Other pages relating to this topic: Analysing Symmetries & Patterns, Symmetry in Society, Symmetry Walk, Symmetry = History It is likely that the art of making paper snowflakes originated in the Victorian era.

 Around the turn of the twentieth century, paper production was mechanized, allowing for numerous paper-based activities such as keeping notebooks in school, journaling and decorative arts.Paper Snowflakes are a staple holiday decoration and craft.
 Paper snowflakes are an inexpensive and placed everywhere from windows to stages where they tumble down on dancers as stand-ins for real snow.
+Make Your Own!
+Paper Snowflakes are easy and fun to make.
+After you fold the paper: Keep your paper folded1.Draw your design that you would like: With the lead pencil, draw simple shapes along all three edges of the wedge-shaped piece of paper or draw a jagged line.
+2.Using scissors cut the jagged line or shapes you drew 3.
+The snowflake is now complete!
 There's More to Geeky Snowflakes Than Star Wars.
 StarTerk Stuff - Nitin Gautam.
 Dr. Who Nerdflake and other snowflakes: Age of the geek, baby!

 But this year, I have to say "Sorry Sucka!!!! " to Thanksgiving (well, the decorating part at least) to make way for some fun, wintry Christmas decor.
 That's right kiddos, I'm startin' early.
 And what's the best kind of seasonal decor?
 The FREE kind.
 Last year I showed you how to make 6 point and (those non-anatomically correct) 8 point snowflakes, and I'm back again with a more detailed tutorial.

 The school duties are slowing as the semester draws to a close (not a moment too soon!) , which is giving me a little time to decorate.
 Please don't misunderstand, I don't NEED the decorations for Christmas to be considered a success.
 However, I love to decorate for Christmas and the fact that this year I was too overworked to care was an indicator that I needed to take a couple days off, relax, and do a craft project to unwind.
 So while the kindergartener was working on something for her school, I sat down and dug out the Doctor Who Snowflake patterns I've been saving for a long time now.
 If you're interested in making a set of your own, here's where I got them: Oodly Crafting You might need to fold them a bit off-center since I believe these were made for A4, which is similar to, but not quite, letter size.
 Just for fun, we made some other snowflakes as well.

 Let me know if you try any of these and how they turned out!
 Doctor Who thing of the day: make your own Doctor Who snowflakes.
 30 Free Printables of Star Wars Snowflake Templates.